Sprinkles and Sprouts

 • Add peppers: Add some chopped bell pepper/capsicum as you are cooking the onions.

-• Add different seasonings: It is a great dish to change the flavor with herbs and spices.
+• Add different seasonings: This is a great dish to change the flavour with herbs and spices.
 Swap the dried herbs for some curry powder and make curried mince.
-Add some taco or Moroccan seasoning and serve the finished dish over rice.
+Add some taco or Moroccan seasoning and serve the finished dish with rice.

-• Add wine: While my Gran never put wine in her savoury mince, a half cup of red wine would add to the rich gravy.
+• Add wine: While my Gran never put wine in her savoury mince, a half a cup of red wine, would add to the rich gravy.

 Serving Suggestions

-Sides: Mashed Potatoes!!!
-They are the perfect side for the rich gravy goodness.
-You could go for rice or a baked potato, or my youngest loves this with buttered macaroni.
+Mashed Potatoes!
+They are the perfect side for the rich gravy goodness!
+You could also go for rice or a baked potato (what my Gran would call a jacket potato), or my youngest loves this with buttered macaroni.

-Wine: When pairing wine with savoury mince, you'd want something that complements the rich, hearty flavors but isn't too overpowering.
-A lightly oaked Chardonnay has enough body to hold up against the rich sauce.
-Or go for something super crisp, like a new-world Sauvignon Blanc, to cut through the richness.
+You want something that compliments the rich, heart flavours but isn't too overpowering.
+A lightly baked Chardonnay has enough body to hold up against the rice sauce.
+Or go for something super crisp, like a new-world Sauvignon Blanc to cut through the richness.

-The smooth tannins and fruit-forward profile make a Merlot a perfect choice for red wine drinkers.
-Or go for a Grenache with a spicy, fruity structure that will stand up to the ground beef but won't overwhelm the dish.
+The smooth tannins and fruit forward profile make a Merlot a perfect choice for red wine drinkers.
+Or go for a spicy, fruity Grenache.
+It will stand up to the gravy but won't overwhelm the dish.

 Enjoy x

-If you try this Savoury Mince, please leave a 🌟star rating and let me know how it went in the comments below.
-I really appreciate it, and it helps others to know that the recipe is trustworthy.
+If you try this Savoury Mince, please leave a 🌟rating and let me know how it went in the comments below.
+I really appreciate it, and it helps others to know that this recipe is trustworthy.
+And in a world where AI is becoming so common, it is nice to still have real human interactions.

 Get the Recipe